ibm-cloud-docs/account/trustedprofile-monitor.md

 ## Before you begin

-You must provision an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the Frankfurt (eu-de) region to monitor events for IAM trusted profiles.
+You must create an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the Frankfurt (eu-de) region to monitor events for IAM trusted profiles.
 For more information, see [Provisioning an instance](/docs/activity-tracker?topic=activity-tracker-provision).

 ## Reviewing login sessions by using {{site.data.keyword.cloudaccesstrailshort}}
 {: #trusted-profile-review-at}